-In order to be admitted to the Course of Study, the qualifications will first be evaluated according to the criteria specified below.
+In order to be admitted to the Degree Programme, the qualifications will first be evaluated according to the criteria specified below.
 Eligibility is achieved with a minimum score of 85 (taking into account that Italian Universities awarding the first level degree will be evaluated with the maximum score of 20 as to point 4).